Australia Post: Postal services

-While postal services of letters and parcels are one of the original areas of Australia Post, it has also diversified its operations into the provision of other services including agency services, business-to-business integration and logistics and supply chain management (see below).
+While postal services of letters and parcels are one of the original areas of Australia Post, it has also diversified its operations into the provision of other services including agency services, business-to-business integration and logistics and supply chain management.

 Postage rate

 Basic domestic

 The basic postage rate for a small letter has increased over the years due to inflation but influenced in recent years by a complex interplay between Australia Post's monopoly over small items, and need to provide service to all Australian addresses at the mandated basic rate.
-For version of this table showing inflation, see List of postage rates in Australia.

 In July 2009, Australia Post requested the Australian Competition & Consumer Commission (ACCC) to approve a stamp price rise in 2010 to but the ACCC declined the approval of the price rise.
 However in April 2010, Australia Post resubmitted the proposed postal stamp rise.
 The ACCC approved this request on 28 May 2010 and it was published in the Government Gazette on 9 June 2010.